 More and more companies are transitioning to a recurring revenue model for one simple reason: It makes good business sense.
 Over a nine-year period that ended in 2020, subscription-based businesses grew nearly six times faster than the S&P 500 itself, according to 2021 industry research from the Zuora Subscribed Institute.
 Simply put, recurring revenue models are good for businesses and they’re good for customers.
 With a recurring revenue model, businesses don’t focus on one-off purchases from a mostly anonymous customer base that may or may never become repeat customers.
 Instead, businesses focus on building lasting, mutually beneficial relationships with customers who purchase services and products at regular, ongoing intervals—loyal customers who represent much more than just the sum of their sales transactions.

-Simplus specializes in helping companies maximize their long-term recurring revenue potential through Managed Services partnerships.
-To learn more about the flexible, on-demand support options available to you through Simplus’s Strategic Managed Services program, please reach out to us today.
+Simplus specializes in helping companies maximize their long-term recurring revenue potential through Strategic Services partnerships, our managed services department.
+To learn more about the flexible, on-demand support options available to you through Simplus’s Strategic Services program, please reach out to us today.
 We look forward to applying our expertise and experience to help you reach all of your recurring revenue growth targets.